 1.1 Open the

-terminal in the location where you have the rest of the files (
+GitBash in the same location where you have the script and the node-config.yaml file

 2.2 Check the parameters required by the script

-./createStakePool.sh --help usage: ./createStakePool.sh <REST-LISTEN-PORT> <ACCOUNT_SK> <REST-PORT> The REST Listen Port set in node-config.yaml file (EX: 3101) <SOURCE-SK> The Secret key of the Source address
+$ bash createStakePool.sh --help usage: createStakePool.sh <REST-LISTEN-PORT> <ACCOUNT_SK> <REST-PORT> The REST Listen Port set in node-config.yaml file (EX: 3101) <SOURCE-SK> The Secret key of the Source address

 2.3 Execute the script